Do LED Strip Lights Get Hot?

 Of course, if they are installed in an enclosed space or not well-ventilated, they could get much hotter than that.

-Are Hot LED Strip Lights Dangerous?
+Are Hot LED Strip Lights a Safety Concern?

 Hot LED strip lights are not dangerous as long as you take the proper precautions.
 As we mentioned before, it’s important to choose an LED with lower power consumption and install them in well-ventilated areas.